-Businesses that are dealing with computational workloads such as application sensitive to network performance can manage to achieve the required high performance with the help of this Amazon Web Services EC2 feature.
-C5 instances are specifically built to perform network-intensive operations and can be divided into clusters, thereby offering low-latency network performance that is further needed for tightly-coupled, node-to-node communication.
+Businesses that are dealing with computational workloads such as applications sensitive to network performance can manage to achieve the required high performance with the help of this Amazon Web Services EC2 feature.
+C5 instances are specifically built to perform network-intensive operations and can be divided into clusters, thereby offering low-latency network performance that is further needed for tightly coupled, node-to-node communication.

 12. Optimized CPU Configurations

 You can benefit from cost advantages, flexibility, and elasticity of Amazon EC2, and also achieve the kind of high network and computing performance that is achieved through custom-built infrastructure even with complex computational workloads like apps sensitive to network performance and tightly coupled parallel processes.